 8- When getting out of a chair or bed, sit then stand.
 Don’t try to walk for a few seconds.
 Give your body time to adjust.

-THE CAREGIVER: This particular replacement caregiver who accepted a referral to the complaining patient had been working with clients through our nurse registry for many years and worked specifically with dementia patients, so she was very experienced handling such individuals.
+THE CAREGIVER: This particular replacement caregiver who accepted a referral to the complaining client had been working with clients through our nurse registry for many years and worked specifically with dementia clients, so she was very experienced handling such individuals.

-WHAT HAPPENED: The following day, the substitute caregiver arrived at the patient’s home telling her that she was filling in for her regular caregiver who had an emergency and had to take the day off.
-The caregiver took care of her usual routine by asking the patient exactly what she had to follow.
+WHAT HAPPENED: The following day, the substitute caregiver arrived at the client’s home telling her that she was filling in for her regular caregiver who had an emergency and had to take the day off.
+The caregiver took care of her usual routine by asking the client exactly what she had to follow.

 Next Edition.
-The Case of the Missing Money…a usual problem between caregivers and their patients.
+The Case of the Missing Money…a usual problem between caregivers and their clients.

 Find the best home health caregivers in Delray Beach FL.